Suggester/Documentation/sumup.md

 `.locale`: This command sets your **user** locale, all responses and messages you receive from the bot will use that language (defaulting to English).
 Using it with no arguments will show a list of all available locales

 ?> Since translations are community made, all strings might not yet be translated when you'll see them in the bot

+# Suggestion Following

+### What is that?
+You can follow suggestions to be notified when a change is made to them.
+It works just like normal notifications, but the title refers to "a suggestion you follow" instead of "your suggestion".
+You can follow suggestions by using the [`.follow`](following/follow.md) command, or upvoting them (you will receive a DM the first time you upvote a suggestion which will contain basic information about following, don't worry we'll explain it below)

+### Autofollowing
+By default, you'll automatically follow suggestions you **upvote**, though that can be disabled using `.follow auto off` whic means you will not receive notifications for suggestions you've autofollowed in the past, and you won't follow any more automatically.
+If you turn it back on, you'll receive notifications again for suggestions you autofollowed.
+This should respect all server and user notification settings.